ViniciusmDias/readingTyping/README.md

 # READING TYPE

-A fun way to read your books
+A fun way to read your texts

 # ComoRodar -Linux(ubuntu)